What are the tensions in North Kosovo all about? – DW – 12/14/2022

 More than 100 countries, including 22 EU member states, recognize Kosovo as an independent state.
 Kosovo needs Serb approval to become a UN member — because Russia and China, which are both partners of Serbia, have veto power on the Security Council.

-France and Germany have put forward a proposal to reach a deal on the status of Kosovo, but so far the public has only seen leaked excerpts.
+France and Germany have put forward a proposal to reach a deal on the status of Kosovo, but so far details are scant.
 According to insiders, it will be based on the Basic Treaty of 1972 between the Federal Republic of Germany and the German Democratic Republic — Serbia would not have to recognize Kosovo explicitly, but it would have to accept its territorial integrity and sovereignty and not actively block its membership in all international organizations.

 The carrot for both sides would be the prospect of joining the EU eventually.
 Serbia has officially applied to join the bloc but negotiations have been sluggish.
 Kosovo is not yet a candidate but plans to apply for accession before the end of the year.